AlienVault OTX

 Error Handling

-If your command fails to execute, an Error tab will appear in the Test Result window.
+If the command fails to execute, an Error tab will appear in the Test Result window.

 Parts in Error | Description | Example |